cammytown/bot-aukerman/README.md

 Under heavy development.

 # TODO
-## cases to handle
-- sometimes you get things like CHARACTER ONE: CHARACTER TWO: [dialogue]
-    - maybe only use last character name
-- tendency of certain models to put \n after character name / before dialogue
 - decrease likelihood of \n token?
+- repetition penalty
-- scene headers
+- recognize scene headers and scene action
+- properly incorporate TTS in a way suitable for a public package
+- properly expose API/configurability for OpenAI/etc. api key setup
+- documentation

 ## chatbots
 - accept parameters that determine chatbot parameters like temperature in a way that is abstracted away from the behavior of specific chatbots such that users can specify parameters like "incoherence/creativity" and have it get mapped to specific parameters for specific LLM models

-## BOT PERFORMANCES
+## bot performances
 - ways to suggest that the characters do or say particular things or behave in particular ways during the course of a performance
 - other things to track within Performer (mood, conflict, inventory)?